yeraydiazdiaz/futureproof/README.md

 ```

 Running this simple function with a billion times will result in the CPU maxing
-out and the memory usage will increase dramatically, **before a single job
+out and the memory usage will increase dramatically.
+Again, this all happens without
-is executed**.
-Again, this all happens without any logging or output, and, to
+any logging or output, and, to make things worse, a keyboard interrupt will not
-make things worse, a keyboard interrupt will not immediately exit so you'll have
+immediately exit so you'll have to hit it repeatedly forcing the threads to exit
-to hit it repeatedly forcing the threads to exit in an unclean state.
+in an unclean state.

 Let's compare this to `futureproof`: